vuelcomponents/vuelscroller/README.md

     - **requestUrl**: The base URL for API requests.
     - **requestStrategy**: Specifies the strategy for API requests, either `"slash"` for URL path parameters or `"query"` for URL query parameters.
     - **queryNames**: Optional object specifying query parameter names for `"qty"` and `"offset"`.
+    - **listLength**: Stops requesting when the list is exhausted.
+If your list updates on-the-fly you may ignore 'listLength' parameter